2dv611/syllabus/resources/project_assignment.md

 * How will all the booked times be visible for the teachers?
 A slack-command for teacher or a better visual solution.
 * Should the student be able to rebook the time?
 * If automating the whole thing - How could the teacher specify available time slots?
 Google calendar?
 JSON-file?

+### Examination
+The grade on this part is individual.
+The grading is from A to F, where F means fail.
+Here follow a short definition of some of the grades:

+There are different examinations in this part

+* Oral individual examination
+  * Here you have to book a examination time with the course management and you will answer a few theoretical questions from the course.
+* Group project
+  * The artifact of the group work
+* Individual report from the group work
+  * In this project you should write a own individual group report to show your own involvement in the project (see below for more instructions)
+* Reflection on the other groups work
+  * In the end of the course you should reflect on the other groups work when trying there project (see below for more instructions)

+### Individual report from the group work
+Since the grade is individual you have the chance to reflect over your (and the groups) work in a personal report.
+It will only be read by the examiners.
+The goal of the repost is to show your involvement and understanding of the project along with a more detailed view of what you have done and how much time you have spend on the assignment.
+The following part should (at least) be part of the report.
+Feel free to add own headlines.

+* Background of the project
+* Choice of technology - with motivation
+* Your work
+  * What have you done in the project
+  * Your time report
+* Personal reflection of the project
+  * Problems and solutions
+  * What is good, what is bad
+  * How have the group worked together
+  * What have you learn during this assignment
+  * What would you done in another way if you had the chance

+Format: pdf
+Email: 2dv611@lnu.se

+### Reflection on the other groups pipeline
+In this step you should do a group reflection on the other groups work.
+This means that you as a group should test it and see how easy it is to work with, how the documentation is set up and so on.
+Only one report per group.

+Format: pdf
+Email: 2dv611@lnu.se

+#### Grading matrix
+The final grade (A-F) is a grade based on all the above examination assignments.

+A - For an excellent performance - the students have a very good knowledge of the subject and can discuss about the oral questions on a high level.
+The student have solved the assignments before the deadline and presented artifacts showing he/she have a high level of understanding for all aspects of the relevant material.

+C – For a good performance - the students have a good knowledge of the subject and can discuss about the oral questions in a good way.
+The student have solved the assignments before the deadline and presented artifacts showing he/she have a good level of understanding for all aspects of the relevant material.

+E – For a performance meeting only the minimum requirements for acceptance on each examination steps.

+Fx – For a performance which does not meet minimum requirements for acceptance on each examination steps.

+F – For a performance which is unacceptable in all respects.